Laulajatar/my-oblivion-mods/README.md

 ## Sinderion's Serendipity

 If you've managed to find & hand in 100 Nirnroots, you will acquire the perk "Sinderion's Serendipity" which gives a chance to create two potions instead of one when performing alchemy.

 **This mod has been released.**

+## Skill Based Harvest Chance

+Makes the harvest chance of plants dependent on Alchemy and Luck, while keeping the original chance as a base value.
+See ini for configuration.

+**This mod has been released.**